diffplug/freshmark/README.md

 [![Travis CI](https://travis-ci.org/diffplug/durian.svg?branch=master)](https://travis-ci.org/diffplug/durian)
 <!---freshmark /shields -->

 Generating URL's for the buttons above is tricky.
 Once they're generated, it's hard to keep them up-to-date as new versions are released.
-FreshMark solves the "Markdown with variables" problem by embedding tiny JavaScript programs into the comments of your Markdown, which statically generate the rest of the document.
-By running these programs as part of your build script, your project's documentation will always stay up-to-date.
+FreshMark solves the "Markdown with variables" problem by embedding tiny JavaScript SCRIPTs into the comments of your Markdown, which statically generate the rest of the document.
+By running these SCRIPTs as part of your build script, your project's documentation will always stay up-to-date.

 Here is what the code looks like for the shields at the top of this document: